WHO WE ARE

 OUR PHILOSOPHY

 Our aim is to provide premium products while improving our beautiful island ecosystem.
 CHF is a sanctuary for bees, insects, and birds due to our mowing and weeding practices; providing flowers and seed heads for their subsistence and increasing native species in our fields and woodlands are among our priorities.
 We do not use any pesticides or GMOs.
 Much of what we do is human or solar powered, only using tractors when absolutely necessary.
 Our chickens wander where they please, and our sheep and pigs enjoy a mobile lifestyle, rotationally grazing from pasture to pasture, which improves soil and carbon uptake, causing least harm.
 Our honey bees, along with many native bee species, help pollinate our garden and trees.
-Our compost includes local spent grains from North Haven Brewery, food scraps from Nebo Lodge and Calderwood Hall, and coffee grounds from Waterman’s Community Center on island.
+Our compost includes local spent grains from North Haven Brewery, coffee grounds from Waterman’s Community Center on island, and the food scraps of community members.

 PRODUCTS